-- a) Are on a scale appropriate to the Parish; - b) Do not have a detrimental effect on the distinctive rural character of the Parish; and - c) Do not adversely affect the surrounding infrastructure, particularly local road networks, water supply and sewerage, and provide adequate parking facilities;
+- a) Are on a scale appropriate to the settlement; - b) Does not have a detrimental effect on the distinctive rural character of the Parish; - c) Does not adversely affect the surrounding infrastructure, particularly local road networks, water supply and sewerage, and provides adequate parking facilities; - d) Benefit the local community through, for instance, provision of local employment opportunities and improvements to local service provision, and is proportionate to the settlement; and - e) Where feasible, involve the re-use of existing buildings or is part of farm diversification.

-Community Action 5: Tourism - The Parish Council will work with the community in developing a coherent action plan to maximise the positive experience of tourism to both Parishioners and visitors to the Parish.
+Community Action BE1: Tourism - The Parish Council will work with the community in developing a coherent action plan to maximise the positive experience of tourism to both Parishioners and visitors to the Parish.